keycloak/keycloak-benchmark/CONTRIBUTING.md

 # Keycloak Community

 Keycloak is an Open Source Identity and Access Management solution for modern Applications and Services.
-Keycloak Benchmark is the benchmarking tool supported by the Keycloak Community
+Keycloak Benchmark is the benchmarking tool supported by the Keycloak Community.

 ## Building and working with the codebase